Making Tax Digital for Income Tax penalties: HMRC’s new systems explained

 After a certain number of points are reached by a business or individual, a financial penalty of £200 is automatically applied.

 In general terms, one point is applied each time a submission deadline is missed.
+HMRC will notify you at that time.

-As you might expect, you can appeal both points and penalties – see below.
+As you might expect, you can appeal both points and penalties—see below.

 The points threshold for the penalty varies depending on how frequently the individual or business is required to make submissions to HMRC.